 Throughout this report, reference is made to different classes or categories of bikeways.
-The California Department of Transportation (Caltrans) refers to the California Streets and Highways Code (SHC) Section 890.4 for definition of the three bikeway classifications commonly found throughout California.
-These bikeway classifications are illustrated on the next page and summarized below.
+The California Department of Transportation (Caltrans) refers to the California Streets and Highways Code Section 890.4 for definition of the three bikeway classifications commonly found throughout California.
+Graphic 1 shows the three bikeway classifications utilized in this report.
 Refer to more detailed discussion of bikeway types in Section 5.